Guide to health savings accounts (HSAs)

 Investments

 Employees can invest their health savings for the long term.
-Investment earning and growth is 100% tax-free.
+Investment earnings and growth are 100% tax-free.

 No "use it or lose it"

-Unspent HSA funds are rolled over each year, building a nest egg for future retirement, like a 401(k) or IRA.
+Unspent HSA funds roll over each year, building a nest egg for future retirement, like a 401(k) or IRA.

 HSAs are a health benefit designed to support employees' healthcare needs on a long-term basis.
 The account and its funds belong to the employee, who will retain ownership even if they change health insurance plans or jobs.